vmasten/seattle-201d37/class-01-toolbelt-terminal-git/README.md

 # Class 1: Introduction to the Tools and Fundamentals of Development

+## Daily Plan
+- Notes:
+  - Anything top of mind?
+(This is your chance to raise questions, comments, etc)
+  - Slack, Canvas, YouTube, VS Code, and other tools
+  - How to ask a good question

+- Intros
+- Overview of the class
+- Unix & Git

+- Lunch 12:00p-1:00p

+- Review Canvas
+- HTML Overview
+- Intro JavaScript
+- Career Coaching Assignments
+- Review Canvas Assignments and today's lab

 <a id="top"></a>
 ## Lecture 1

 ## Today's Schedule
 This first day of class is an all-day session with the students that is mostly lecture.
 Note: this is not our typical class schedule.

 - [Kickoff!](#kickoff) *[30 minutes]*
 - [Academic Overview](#academic) *[60 minutes]*